-The above-mentioned protection is granted only once, and it cannot exceed the 4 months.
-After the expiration of the 4-month period it is at the court's discretion to provide further protection according to the procedure and the type of protection above mentioned in paras 2.1.1-2.1.2, or to revoke, modify or prolong the abovementioned protection (total duration of protection may not exceed 12 months).
+The aforementioned protection is granted only once and for a 4-month period.
+After the expiration of the 4-month period it is at the court's discretion to provide further protection according to the procedure and the type of protection above mentioned in paras 2.1.1-2.1.2, or to revoke, modify or prolong the aforementioned protection.

-The automatic protection does not apply to the debtor's guarantors.
-A provisional protection may apply to them only by a court decision in the procedures mentioned above (paras 2.1.1-2.1.2).
+The automatic protection does not apply to codebtors and the debtor's guarantors.
+A provisional protection may apply to them only by a court decision in the procedures mentioned above (paras 2.1.1-2.1.2) (but it is argued that the letters of guarantee are not affected).